 Exam 4 (final exam) = 20%

-The first 3 exams are created by Aleks and the final exam is the same final given to students who take the traditional course at Haverford High School.
+The first three exams are created by ALEKS, and the final exam is the same final given to students who take the traditional course at Haverford High School.